momentum-design/charts/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots

-- [x] This PR does not have any UI modifications <!-- remove this line and attach the screenshots if you have any ui changes -->
+- [x] This PR does not have any UI modifications <!-- remove this line and attach the screenshots if you have any UI changes -->

 ## Type of change